mpobzl/Scanner-daytrade/README.md

 ## 📈 Business Impact

-* Reduced analysis time from hours to seconds
+* Reduced manual analysis from hours to seconds, enabling faster and more consistent decision-making in a high-frequency environment
 * Enabled consistent, data-driven decisions
 * Scalable analysis across 100+ assets daily
 * Created a repeatable and automated decision workflow